munificent/game-programming-patterns/book/data-locality.markdown

 OK, this is the last example of a simple technique for making your cache happier.
 Say we've got an AI component for some game entity.
-It has some state in it -- the animation it's currently playing, a goal position its heading towards, energy level, etc. -- stuff it checks and tweaks every single frame.
+It has some state in it -- the animation it's currently playing, a goal position it's heading towards, energy level, etc. -- stuff it checks and tweaks every single frame.
 Something like: